Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 We will review importing phylogenetic trees as data files, displaying phylogenetic trees visually, and some basic evolutionary computations that can be conducted with phylogenetic trees.
 This practical will deliver some of the important background for Coursework 1.
-Below you will find some of the relevant resources required for this practical.

 Parts (sections 6,7) of this practical are written by [Natalie Cooper](http://nhcooper123.github.io/).
 The original can be found